How to Have Childlike Faith as an Adult

 If we’re to develop a childlike faith, we don’t think ourselves too busy or important to show love.

-5 Ways to Maintain This Faith in Adult Issues
+5 Ways to Maintain Faith Like a Child in Adult Issues

 Even as we’re asking, seeking, and expressing...life can still get in the way.
 We get sidetracked when responsibilities mount and can easily forget that God is in control.
 If we work at maintaining a flexible, more carefree, childlike faith in his plan, we can fortify our resilience when adult issues arise.
 Here’s how: